-Millennium Challenge Corporation (“MCC”) wishes to provide guidelines to assist governments and accountable entities with the closure of programs funded under a Millennium Challenge Compact (“Compact”).
+Millennium Challenge Corporation (MCC) sets forth the following guidelines to assist governments and accountable entities with the closure of programs (Programs) funded under a Millennium Challenge Compact (Compact).

-These guidelines apply to the closure of programs in the context of a normal expiration of a Compact and, to the greatest extent possible, to the closure of Programs in the context of a suspension or termination of assistance under a Compact.
-Guidance concerning the application of these guidelines in the context of a suspension or termination of assistance under a Compact is provided in Section 5.15.
+These guidelines apply to the closure of programs in the context of a normal expiration of a Compact and, to the greatest extent possible, to the closure of Programs in the context of a suspension or termination of assistance under the same.
+Guidance concerning the application of these guidelines in the context of a suspension or termination of assistance under a Compact is provided in Section 5.16 of these guidelines.
 Although these guidelines do not specifically apply to the closure of activities funded under a grant or other agreement pursuant to section 609(g) or section 616 of the Millennium Challenge Act, MCC may apply certain principles and mechanisms contained in these guidelines in those circumstances.
 For agreements under section 616 of the Millennium Challenge Act this determination must be made by MCC and the Accountable Entity at least 12 months before the end date of the program and established via Implementation Letter.

 - Millennium Challenge Act of 2003, as amended (22 U.S.C.
 7701, et seq.)